yellowdog/python-examples/README_CLOUDWIZARD.md

 2. It creates a Credential called `cloudwizard-aws` contained within the `cloudwizard-aws` Keyring, containing the access key created during the AWS account setup described above.

-3. It creates a range of Compute Source Templates, two for each AWS availability zone, one for **on-demand** instances and the other for **spot** instances.
+3. It creates a range of Compute Source Templates, two for each selected AWS availability zone, one for **on-demand** instances and the other for **spot** instances.
 Each source is given a name with the following pattern: `cloudwizard-aws-eu-west-1a-ondemand`.
 Instances will use the `cloudwizard-aws/cloudwizard-aws` Credential.
 Instances will be created with public IP addresses, to permit outbound Internet access.
 The instance type and Images ID are left as `any`, to be set at higher levels.
 Any instances created from the source will be tagged with `yd-cloudwizard=yellowdog-cloudwizard-source`.

 4. It creates a small range of example Compute Requirement Templates that use the sources above.
 There are two **static waterfall** provisioning strategy examples, one containing all the on-demand sources, the other containing all the spot sources.
 Two equivalent templates are created for the **static split** provisioning strategy.
 All of these templates specify the `t3a.micro` AWS instance type.
 In addition, an example **dynamic** template is created that will be constrained to AWS instances with 4GB of memory or greater, ordered by lowest cost first.
 In all cases, no `Images Id` is specified, so this must be supplied at the time of instance provisioning.
-Each template is given a name such as: `cloudwizard-aws-split-ondemand-t3amicro` or `cloudwizard-aws-dynamic-waterfall-lowestcost`.
+Each template is given a name such as: `cloudwizard-aws-split-ondemand` or `cloudwizard-aws-dynamic-waterfall-lowestcost`.
+Note that the default instance type can be overridden using the `--instance-type` command line option.

 5. The Compute Source Template and Compute Requirement Template definitions are saved in a JSON resource specification file called `cloudwizard-aws-yellowdog-resources.json`.
 This file can be edited (for example, to change the instance types), and used with the `yd-create` command for to update the resources.

 6. It creates a Namespace configuration, which maps the YellowDog namespace `cloudwizard-aws` into the S3 storage bucket `yellowdog-cloudwizard-<aws_user_id>`.

-## Cloud Wizard Teardown
+### Cloud Wizard Teardown

 All settings and resources created by Cloud Wizard can be removed using `yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 teardown`.
 All destructive steps will require user confirmation unless the `--yes`/`-y` option is used.